wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

     `<project-path>/JSPHello/src/JSPHello.war`

-For more information on deploying WAR files, see [Add a Java application to Azure Websites](/documentation/articles/web-sites-java-add-app).
+For more information on deploying WAR files, see [Add a Java application to Azure Web Apps](/documentation/articles/web-sites-java-add-app).

 ### Deploying the Hello World Application Using FTP